ljyloo/LevelDb2Avnil/README.md

 # LevelDb2Avnil
 A map converter for Minecraft: Pocket Edition

-Map converter for Minecraft:Pocket Edition, from format "LevelDB" to "Anvil".
+Map converter for Minecraft:Pocket Edition, from format "LevelDB" to "Anvil", or from format "Anvil" to "LevelDB".

 This program uses leveldb by tinfoiled.
 See lisense here https://github.com/ljyloo/leveldb